 It does not take too much analytical prowess to deduce where the NAB’s proposal is going.
-My prediction is that they will be promoting an all digital “solution” to the AM broadcasting issue using iBquity’s HD Radio product.
+My prediction is that they will be promoting an all-digital “solution” to the AM broadcasting issue using iBquity’s HD Radio product.
 I base this prediction on the fact that all of the major radio members of the NAB (Clear Channel, Cumulus, CBS, et al) are heavily invested in the iBquity product.
-For this reason, the NAB will find (or has found) that digital broadcasting in the medium wave band will solve all of the current perceived problems with AM and everyone should embrace the technology.
+For this reason, the NAB will find (or has found) that digital broadcasting in the medium wave band will solve all of the currently perceived problems with AM and everyone should embrace the technology.

 A few numbers to note:

-- iBiquity and the FCC data base reports that there are currently either 270 or 299 AM station licensed to operate with HD Radio.
+- iBiquity and the FCC data base reports that there are currently either 270 or 299 AM stations licensed to operate with HD Radio.
 Other sources note that several of these stations have been turned off and the actual number using HD Radio is 215.

 - There are 4754 AM stations licensed by the FCC.

-- Currently HD Radio is transmitted 4-6% of the AM stations in the country.
+- Currently, HD Radio is transmitted 4-6% of the AM stations in the country.